Top C# Interview Questions

 C#OverloadingOverridingPolymorphism

-- Overloading: Same method name, different parameters in the same class.
+- Overloading: Same method name, different parameters in the same class. - Overriding: Redefining a virtual method in a derived class.
+Example:

 class Base {